electroniceel/stm32....c-breakout/README.md

 * Use of a crystal (SMT 3.2x2.5mm) is optional.
 * Options can be configured using solder bridges.
 * Power LED and User LED (on PC13, PB13 or disconnected).
+* Size: 25x51mm or 20x10 pins in the standard 2.54mm raster

 Available pins
 --------------